p-adams/vue-help/README.md

 #### Motivation

-vue-help was created to facilitate access to all of Vue's API without the need for a browser or internet connection.
+vue-help was created to facilitate access to all of Vue's APIs without the need for a browser or internet connection.

 #### Usage